If you’re brand new to the rowing motion, we’d love to give you a week of free technical coaching through our RowFit

 What to bring

 - Slip-on shoes.
 When we’re at the boathouse, wear shoes that are easy to get on and off so you can remove them quickly when you get in the boat (each boat has its own shoes inside).

 - Socks.
-Even though you might wear flip flops to carry to boat, you will want to bring socks as well since the shoes inside the boat can give you blisters if you don’t wear socks while you row.
+Even though you might wear flip flops to carry your boat to the dock, you will want to bring socks as well since the shoes inside the boat can give you blisters if you don’t wear socks while you row.

 - A hat, sunglasses, and sunscreen (depending on the season) are a good idea too…